30 Notable alumni of

 -

 Pamela Alejandra Aguirre Zambonino is an Ecuadorian lawyer and politician.
-In May 2017, she became a Member of the Andean Parliament, by popular election with 2,669,238 votes nationwide.
+She is member of the Andean Parliament since 2017.

 -